This post may contain affiliate links. Please read our disclosure policy.

 - Switch The Protein: Instead of browned ground beef, make this casserole with ground turkey.

-- Switch The Cheese: I often switch the 4 ounces of cheddar cheese (1 cup) with an equal amount of pepper jack cheese.
-My son Ky’s favorite!
+- Switch the Cheese: I often substitute 4 ounces of cheddar cheese (1 cup) for an 4-ounce of pepper jack cheese—my son Ky’s favorite!

 - Make It Richer: Beat 4 ounces of softened cream cheese into the mayo mixture.
 Evenly spread the new cream cheese mixture over the top of the tomatoes and green chiles